1. Welcome and Intro

 From completing the exercises in the previous lessons in this module, you now have an accurate and tested list of keyword terms that your high-probability prospects will use to find you.

 This list will be used for the duration of the course.
-You will refer to it as the base from which all other terms come, and, even topics that you write about.
+You will refer to it as the base from which all other terms come, including the topics about which you will write.

 This list is the foundation on which all other SEO efforts will be based.
 It is the trunk of your SEO tree.